docsforadobe/javascript-tools-guide/7 - Intergrating External Libraries/defining-entry-points-for-direct-access.rst

 ESTerminate()
 void ESTerminate (void );

 Called when your library is being unloaded.
-See "Library termination" on page 205.
+See :ref:`library-termination`.
 Takes no arguments, and returns nothing.

 .. _additional-functions: